windows-server-2003/GodMode9/README.md

 ## What you can do with this
 Browse dirs while copying/injecting/etc.!
 Browse while a script is running!
-Disable/Enable these feauture(you can't switch it while a background task is running though)
+Disable/Enable these feauture(you can't do while a background task is running though)

 ## What you can't do
 Process multiple file operations.